Jeremy Grandstaff, Partner, Organizational Consultant

 Rob Sadowsky, Organizational Consultant

-Mr. Sadowsky has more than thirty years of nonprofit experience in housing, economic development and alternative transportation.
-He has served as a an executive director of the The Street Trust (formerly the Bicycle Transportation Alliance) in Portland, Oregon; the Active Transportation Alliance in Chicago; and the Chicago Mutual Housing Network.
-Mr. Sadowsky served as the Director of Corporate and Foundation Giving at the Jewish Council on Urban Affairs and as the Director of the Community Ventures Program, an innovate program linking private investors in affordable housing and economic development projects.
-Mr. Sadowsky has experience in training low income housing residents in resident management and ownership.
+Rob Sadowsky has more than thirty years of nonprofit experience in housing, economic development and alternative transportation.
+He has served as the executive director of The Street Trust (formerly the Bicycle Transportation Alliance) in Portland, Oregon; the Active Transportation Alliance in Chicago; and the Chicago Mutual Housing Network.
+Rob served as the Director of Corporate and Foundation Giving at the Jewish Council on Urban Affairs and as the Director of the Community Ventures Program, an innovative program linking private investors in affordable housing and economic development projects.
+He brings experience in training low income housing residents in resident management and ownership.
 He conducts training and strategic planning workshops for emerging organizations and is a board member of the Training for Trainers Cooperative.
+Rob loves serving as a management or executive coach and helping dynamic nonprofits and companies level up to thrive.